Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Are there many Americans buying property and living in Cameroon in 2026?

-As of early 2026, there is no official public dataset tracking how many Americans own property in Cameroon, though US Embassy registration is voluntary and the American community includes diplomats, NGO workers, business professionals, and diaspora families.
+As of early 2026, there is no official public dataset counting American property buyers or residents in Cameroon, as US embassy registration is voluntary and Cameroonian land registries do not track buyers by nationality, but the American presence is visible through diplomatic, NGO, and business communities.

 Do foreigners have the same buying rights as locals in Cameroon?